NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 Changelog:

 V0.1:
-	Added Link house map and surroundings.
+	- Added Link house map and surroundings.
-	You can move using the arrow keys in the keyboard.
+	- You can move using the arrow keys in the keyboard.
-	Printed enemies are used as walls.
+	- Printed enemies are used as walls.
 They're not functional yet.
-	Enemy and map collisions implemented.
+	- Enemy and map collisions implemented.
-	Link's house door doesn't get printed at the moment.
+	- Link's house door doesn't get printed at the moment.

 What is The Legend of Zelda: A Link to Pokemon World?

-	It's a project for the Project 2 subject of the Design and Development of Video Games degree at Centre de la Imatge i MultimËdia (CITM), Terrassa.
+	It's a project for the Project 2 subject of the Design and Development of Video Games degree at Centre de la Imatge i Multim√®dia (CITM), Terrassa.
 	It's an action RPG game based on the original "A Link to The past" (1991, SNES).
 	We use the SDL library and XML to manage dynamic items and enemies.